30 Activities for Seniors To Boost Mind, Body, and Social Life

 Why This Matters More Than Ever

 Physical, mental, and emotional well-being are all affected by inactivity.
 Regular activity reduces cognitive decline and improves mental health in seniors, according to research published in the Journal of Aging and Health.
-Finding hobbies for seniors, is not the only challenge, though; understanding how to engage in meaningful ones is also a barrier.
+Finding hobbies for seniors is not the only challenge, though; understanding how to engage in meaningful ones is also a barrier.

-Elderly people who are not active frequently say they feel less involved in their community.
+Older adults who are not active frequently say they feel less involved in their community.
 Holt-Lunstad et al. found that loneliness raises the risk of early mortality by 26%, underscoring the significance of developing deep connections.
 The question still stands, though: how can seniors end this cycle?

 30 Simple, Enjoyable Activities for Seniors to Try Today